xcxooxl/LeagueBuildImporter/README.md

 Also supports searching by role if in draft pick/ranked

+**Will NOT work if you have full rune pages, This application does NOT delete exisiting rune pages, Only adds new ones.**

 Credits to Wazzaps for coming up with the algorithm to connect to league api. https://github.com/Wazzaps/LoLRuneManager